 But how big a screen do you really need?

 You can get an idea of the comparative sizes in the picture above.
-But you can also think of the tablets in terms of print publications: the mini is roughly the size of a paperback; the mid-size iPads are closer (in length and width, even though they are very much thinner) to a hardback or Private Eye-style mini-magazine; and the 12.9in iPad Pro is like a standard magazine.
+But you can also think of the tablets in terms of print publications: the mini is roughly the height and width of a paperback; the mid-size iPads are closer to a hardback (albeit much slimmer); and the 12.9in iPad Pro is like a magazine.

 The larger screen is obviously better for immersive entertainment.
 Whether watching films or playing games, it's a more enjoyable, richer experience.
 The iPad mini has only about two-thirds of the screen area of the 9.7in iPad.